Tetris (Electronic Arts)

 Tetris was a puzzle video game developed by EA Mobile and published by Electronic Arts for iOS, Android, BlackBerry OS, and Windows Phone.
 The game featured gameplay like other Tetris titles, with a new soundtrack.

-The game reached 100 million paid downloads by 2010, making it the best-selling paid mobile game of all time, and third best-selling game of all time altogether.
 It was discontinued and rendered inoperative in 2020 after EA's license expired.

 Gameplay

 Gameplay was nearly identical in gameplay to other Tetris titles, but with a new soundtrack.
 Players also had the ability to create their own soundtrack for the game using the music library of the iPhone or iPod Touch device on which the game is being played.
 The game offered two modes of play dubbed "Marathon" mode and "Magic" mode.

 Marathon

 Marathon mode is the classic version of Tetris, where a point system along with number of lines cleared were kept as indicators of progress.
 The level of speed was chosen prior to starting the mode of gameplay.
 There were 15 levels total, and like Magic mode, this mode ends after all 15 levels have been completed.
 Unlike the original version of Tetris, Marathon mode ends after clearing 150 lines.
 Once Marathon mode ends, the Endless feature becomes unlocked.